Belize News, Reporter.bz – REPORTER NEWSPAPER

 Leroy Lorenzo, 28, Charged For Murder Of American National Wendy Dardano, 50

+The circumstances that led to the murder of Wendy Dardano are still unknown, and the motive or reason for the crime is still under investigation.
+What we know so far is that 50 year old Wendy Dardano worked at the Hopkins satellite clinic for the past 5 months, prior to her employment at the Hopkins clinic she worked as a nurse at the Dangriga poly-clinic.

-Corozal resident Leroy Alexander Lorenzo, 28, has been officially charged for the murder of his common-law wife, American national Wendy Dardano, 50.
+Today, (Tuesday Dec.
+3rd.
+2019) Corozal resident Leroy Alexander Lorenzo, 28, was officially charged for the murder of his common-law wife, American national Wendy Dardano, 50.
 Lorenzo was detained on Saturday night at Dardano’s home in Hopkins Village after her body was found stuffed in a garbage bin outside of her home.

 LINKED NEW ARTICLE